Trip Planner

 What visitors see

-• Trip name, dates, trail name, and status
+• Trip name, dates, trail name (clickable link if a trail URL was set), and status

 • Author username, Pioneer badge, and social profile links